 The future is now.
-From "2001: A Space Odyssey" to "Blade Runner" -- which begins on "Los Angeles/November, 2019" Hollywood has depicted a sci-future that now seems very dated -- though in some cases films even got some things right.
+From "2001: A Space Odyssey" to "Blade Runner" -- which begins on "Los Angeles/November, 2019" -- Hollywood has depicted a sci-future that now seems very dated.
+But in some cases, these films even got some things right.

 "2001: A Space Odyssey" (1968)

 Stanley Kubrick's magnum opus did not manage to predict a future of commercial space travel or intergalactic exploration that led to a new paradigm of existence and meaning in the universe.
 But, it did predict that we would have intelligent computers.
 Thankfully, Siri and Alexa are not as murderous and conspiring as HAL 9000.

 While the new millennium did not bring about TV shows that featured violent street races to the death as imagined in this David Carradine and Sylvester Stallone thriller, we have seen a surge of reality TV programming not unlike the one in the film.
 "Death Race" was later remade in 2008 with Jason Statham starring.